arora-aditya/ECE208/_review/REVIEW.md

 In the end, we resorted to using an exponential ($n!$) growth algorithm by generating all the possible combinations of sum and simplifying to get our sum.
 All the requirements from the original problem are satisfied.

 The simplified result did reveal some insights on how we could optimize our algorithm to reduce time complexity, but the approach was not implemented due to lack of time.

+The run-time of this algorithm has exponential growth $O(n!)$ in the number of nodes in the original graph since the encoding requires the generation of all combinations of products from size $1$ to $k$, inclusive.
+This can be improved by possibly encoding an exclusion for the same based on the relation between $k$ and $n$.
+The space complexity is also exponential $O(n!+a)$, where $a$ is the number of edges in the input.

 `EncodeGraphCover`: